NachtKnot/Snakes-and-Ladders/README.md

 # Snakes-and-Ladders
-Extremely awful and painful code to see of a snakes and ladders mini-game written in Python
+Extremely awful and painful to watch code of a snakes and ladders mini-game written in Python

 This was in fact my very first touch with Python and programming itself.
 I honestly don't understand how was I able to complete the project with literally zero programming knowledge (I wasn't even able to understand what a function was, and thought they were useless).